 Q: How are proposals evaluated and selected?

-• Artistic and creative strength of the proposed exhibition including evidence of curatorial vision, innovation and/or technical skill
+- Artistic quality of the work to be shown including evidence of creativity, innovation and/or technical skill;

-• Dynamic engagement with one of more of the Bay Area’s cultural communities and/or commitment to serving a local constituency
+- Dynamic engagement with one of more of the Bay Area’s cultural communities

-• Vibrancy: ability to connect artists and audiences through multiple dimensions of participation and/or education, and accessibility to the public
+- Vibrancy of proposed public presentations: ability to connect artists and audiences through multiple dimensions of participation and/or education.

 Q: My proposal includes a performance/readings/live music.
-Is it a good fit for the Commons Residency?
+Is it a good fit for the SOMArts Curatorial Residency?

 In a word, yes!
-Past Commons Curatorial residencies have included all of the above.
+Past curatorial residencies have included all of the above.
 However, keep in mind that the project must be suitable to a gallery exhibition.
-When the public walks in to the gallery during regular hours the works on display should be engaging and reflect your curatorial vision.
+When the public walks into the gallery during regular hours the works on display should be engaging and reflect your curatorial vision.
 Most successful applicants include strong work samples of visual art in their applications, in addition to engaging ideas for public programming.

-The resources for each residency typically allow for four public events: an opening reception, typically with an engaging activity for attendees, and up to two public programs in the Main Gallery space.
+The resources for each residency allow for three public events: an opening reception, typically with an engaging activity for attendees, and up to two public programs in the Main Gallery space.
 Past programs have included workshops, screenings, readings, performances in the gallery, sharing of works-in-progress, and other cultural learning activities.
 If you have questions about whether your project is suitable please attend one of the information sessions.